Isisphinx/IsisDicomAPI/docs/docs.md

 url : /v2/Examens/:id/

-Parameter : - id : Accession Number of the patient

 ### Parameters

 -   `ctx`
 -   `next`
+-   `id`  : Accession Number of the patient

 ## createExamInWorklistJSONIN

-This route create or update a patient in the worklist from the data in the body request
+This route creates or updates a patient in the worklist from the data in the body request

 Data in the body request must be in JSON